athalion/Magic-World/README.md

 ## Building

 > I am developing this game as a hobby.
 The latest commit might not always work.
-I will try to mark working commits as stable, but there ist no warranty.
+There ist no warranty. <br>
 > Currently the game is in pre alpha.
 These are only snapshots.

 ### Requirements